Tuesday, June 16, 2026

 The first part of the deal: RedBird will provide expertise and assistance with procuring additional revenue streams for the conference, including things like sponsorships or more involved investment opportunities.
 These deals could include both opportunities within RedBird’s existing portfolio or outside of it: For example, in an informal capacity last year, RedBird helped the Big 12 finalize a deal with the nonconference basketball tournament Players Era, a company owned by EverWonder Studio, which is owned partially by RedBird.

-In addition, RedBird will give the conference $12.5 million to be used to re-invest in revenue-generation opportunities.
-In essence, the league could take some of the capital to become an investor in its own right, striking deals with companies it believes would provide additional revenue streams for the conference.
+In addition, RedBird will give the conference $12.5 million to be used for revenue-generation opportunities.
+In essence, the league can use some of the capital to become an investor in its own right, striking deals with companies it believes will provide additional revenue streams for the conference.

 Between December and April, the Big 12 negotiated more favorable terms for this deal than were previously reported, a source familiar with the matter told FOS.
 The repayment schedule for the Big 12’s capital infusion will be at a fixed rate over the five years of the deal.
 The conference office will also pay a $1.25 million annual retainer fee.
 All of these fees are considered standard industry practices.